-- Connectors are oriented "down" (or as recommended by equipment manufacturer).
+Connectors are oriented "down" (or as recommended by equipment manufacturer).

 Is condensate drain plugged?

-Check for undercharged condition.
+Uneck for undercharged condition.

 Connectors are oriented "down" (or as recommended by equipment manufacturer).
-Check for low airtiow (too much latent capacity).
-Check for low airtiow (too much latent modules may have completely different modules may have completely different modules may have completely different. functionality.
+Arrange harnesses with "drip loop" under motor.
+Scondensate drain plugged?
+Cneck for low airrlow (too much latent capacity). functionality.
 The ECM variable speed motors are c Important Note: Using the wrong motor/control module voids all product warranties and may produce unexpected results.